 The alternative for the single arm press is double arm one bell press, this is good if the kettlebell you have is too heavy for single arm press.
 You can also change the single arm swing for double arm if the bell you have is too heavy or simply aren’t ready for single arm swings yet.
 So the alternative workout would be 5 Goblet Squats, 5 Double Arm Swings, 5 Double Arm Presses and perform 8 rounds.

 If you don’t have good shoulder range of motion yet, work with a light weight and do quarter presses, the height of the press is just till above the head, no full lockout, bit by bit over time you will be pressing it a bit higher till the full lockout comes natural and is easy to achieve.

 The Kettlebell Goblet Squat

 This is such an amazing beginners exercise because it forces you to stay upright, which is what you want when squatting, you don’t want to be leaning forward, we already have a movement for that which is called the hip hinge, doing this works the posterior chain muscles, but with the squat you want to tax the anterior chain muscles, so your objective is to get your hips as low to the ground as possible while maintaining an upright position.
-Holding a kettlebell in-front of your chest will force you to stay upright otherwise the kettlebell pulls you forward.
+Holding a kettlebell in front of your chest will force you to stay upright otherwise the kettlebell pulls you forward.

-A goblet squat is a type of front squat with goblet grip on the kettlebell, if you don’t have a goblet grip on the kettlebell then it’s more than it’s another type of front squat with a different grip on the kettlebell.
+A goblet squat is a type of front squat with a goblet grip on the kettlebell, if you don’t have a goblet grip on the kettlebell then it’s more than likely it’s another type of front squat with a different grip on the kettlebell.
 On that note, check out our Kettlebell Grip PDF which you can download for free from our website, it has over 25+ kettlebell grip with illustrations.
 Once you know the grip names you can name your squats appropriately and ask your clients to hold the bell correctly.

 To read more about the Goblet Squat please read this article.